rtCamp/rtbiz-helpdesk/docs/admin/gloassary.md

 9.  ** Administrator - ** The user who has setup Helpdesk and/or who has been assigned Admin rights to the Helpdesk module.

-9. **Client/Customer -** A person who has bought a product from an organisation.
+9. **Client/Customer -** Someone who has bought a product from the organisation.

-10. **Offering/Product -** Any product/service that organisation is sellling.
+10. **Offering/Product -** Any product/service that organisation is selling.

-12. ** Notifications ** - Email alerts sent to staff and ticket authors on various actions on a ticket.
+12. ** Notifications ** - Email alerts sent to staff and customers on various actions on a ticket.

 13. ** Reports ** - Analytical data on tickets based on filters selected.

 14. ** Comment Type ** - Comment assigned with some specific visibility.

-15. ** Blacklist Email ** - Any email address which has been barred by Administrator from creating any ticket.
+15. ** Blacklist Email ** - Any email address that has been barred by Administrator from creating any ticket.

 16. ** Hash URL ** - A unique link generated for each ticket.

 17. ** Support Page ** - A page with support form setup using the helpdesk short code.
 This form is used by the customer to send support queries.

 18. ** Notification templates ** - Predefined text to be used in notifications mails.